kstenerud/concise-encoding/ce-structure.md

 #### Resource Identifier (Type)

 A resource identifier is a text-based universally unique identifier that can be resolved by a machine.
 The most common kinds of resource identifiers are [URLs](https://tools.ietf.org/html/rfc1738), [URIs](https://tools.ietf.org/html/rfc3986), and [IRIs](https://tools.ietf.org/html/rfc3987).
 Validation of a resource ID is done according to its kind.
-If not specified by a schema, the default kind is assumed.
+If not specified by a schema, the configured default kind is assumed.

 Codecs **MUST** provide an **OPTION** to set the default kind of resource identifier, and the default setting **MUST** be [IRI](https://tools.ietf.org/html/rfc3987).